kishoregolla9/sim4j/trunk/cca/cca/cca/readme.txt

 using range based method and stores the local maps in rb_radiusNet{}.
 It also calculates the local map computing time.

-(6)Select anchor nodes for map patching.
-Have a set of scripts and functions for different topologies that may be tried.
-For example, may use [anchor]=anchorNodesSelectionCshape100(network,m,n), or anchorNodesSelectionSquare100.m or other similar functions (e.g., SingleNodeSelection.m) to get anchors or anchor sets.
+(6)Select anchor nodes for map patching. have a set of scrips and functions for different topolofies that may be tried.
+FOr example, may use [anchor]=anchorNodesSelectionCshape100(network,m,n), or anchorNodesSelectionSquare100.m or other similar functions (e.g., SingleNodeSelection.m) to get anchors or anchor sets.
 Sometimes, you get error when running these scripts/functions.
 That often means the area where you want to select an anchor node has no node in it to be selected.